 - For more information, including SASEG eligibility requirements and the application, please click here.

-- Notifications will be sent to applicants be end of day May 8.
-Funds will be disbursed by mid-June.
+- Notifications are typically sent to applicants in early to mid-May.
+Funds are usually disbursed by mid-June.

 Foundation Center: Go to Cornell Library databases, search foundation.
 There is a search tool where you can enter specific key words to filter thousands of grants, including government grants.